conservationtechlab/camml/README.md

     pip install protobuf==3.20.3

+NOTE: we are installing lots of older versions of packages because at the time of the creation of this README that was what had been determined to be necessary for the core package, `tflite-model-maker` to function.

 ### Steps for training model

+NOTE: There may be some assumptons in the below process that you are using the training images that were downloaded as example data from OIDv4 in the earlier part of this README.
+If you were to use other data, you would likely have to do some work to prepare it to match the format of that data.
+Instructions for doing this will ideally be added to this README later.

-1. Run megadetector on a desired set of images with `git/CameraTraps/run_detector_batch.py`.
-If you've completed the "Setting up MegaDetector steps you should be ready to go.
+1. Run megadetector on a desired set of images with `git/CameraTraps/run_detector_batch.py` (see instructions in earlier section of this README.
+If you've completed that section, you should be ready to go and can skip this step).
 This will produce an output `.json` file which contains the bounded box image data.
-The detections are made in 3 classes 1-animal, 2-person, and 3-vehicle.

 Important Note: You can run MegaDetector on either all your images at once or only on your training images.
 If you choose all your images at once they will be randomly sorted between train, validation, and test with a roughly 80/10/10 split and all detections will be filtered by the same confidence value you provide.
 You should then use the `megadetector_json_to_csv.py` script for the next step.
 If you choose to run MegaDetector only on your training images you should use the `md_json_to_csv_valtest.py` script which will convert your MegaDetector output `.json` file as normal but then convert the validation and test OIDv4 annotations into the same format.
 This second method produces more trustworthy mean Average Precision metrics.

-2. Use the `megadetector_json_to_csv.py` (or `md_json_to_csv_valtest.py`) script on your megadetector output `.json` file to produce a `.csv` file in the appropriate format for training the object detector.
-The 'person' and 'vehicle' detections will be excluded and the 'animal' class will be changed to the folder name where the images came from.
+2. Use the `megadetector_json_to_csv.py` (or
+`md_json_to_csv_valtest.py`) script on your megadetector output `.json` file to produce a `.csv` file in the appropriate format for training the object detector.
+MegaDetector detections are one of 3 classes, with a number representing each class: 1 for animal, 2 for person, and 3 for ehicle.
+The 'person' and 'vehicle' detections will be excluded by this script and the 'animal' class will be changed to the folder name where the images came from.
 For example: Any 'animal' detections on images from the directory /home/usr/images/Cat/ will change to 'Cat' detections in the CSV file.
 Since megadetector's detections each come with their own confidence score you can set the confidence argument to a value between 0 and 1, such as 0.9, to only include detections which have a confidence greater than or equal to this value.
 To run the script enter:

     cd ~/git/camml/training/
     mkdir ~/tflite_train
     python megadetector_json_to_csv.py ~/megadetector/test_output.json ~/tflite_train/test_output.csv 0.9

-3. Use the `obj_det_train.py` script to train the model and export to TFLite:
+3. Use the `obj_det_train.py` script to train the model and export a TFLite model:

     python obj_det_train.py ~/tflite_train/test_output.csv